 view on Amazon:

+For the best flavor, allow canned pickles to stand for 4-6 weeks before opening and eating.
 Store your sealed, processed jars in a cool, dark place (a cabinet or pantry is fine as long as it doesn't get too hot); a basement is ideal.
 The are shelf stable for at least 1 year.

 For a finishing touch, I like to label my jars.
 That way they're easy to identify on my shelf, look attractive on the table, and are ready for gift giving, too.
 Pickles are universally loved and fun to share.
 Going to a party?
 Grab one of these to take as a perfect host/hostess gift.
 Need a little something for a teacher, co-worker, or neighbor?
 You can't go wrong with a jar of pickles.
 Print the labels and stick them on the sides or lids of each jar--easy!